liangeric/liangeric.github.io/_pages/education.md

 ### Carnegie Mellon University
 August 2018 - May 2022

-Bachelor of Science, Double Major in Statistics and Machine Learning, and Computer Science
+Bachelor of Science, Major in Statistics and Machine Learning, Minor in Computer Science

 GPA: 3.82/4.00, Dean’s List: High Honors